Training, validation, and test data sets: Training data set

 A training data set is a data set of examples used during the learning process and is used to fit the parameters (e.g., weights) of, for example, a classifier.

 For classification tasks, a supervised learning algorithm looks at the training data set to determine, or learn, the optimal combinations of variables that will generate a good predictive model.
 The goal is to produce a trained (fitted) model that generalizes well to new, unknown data.
 The fitted model is evaluated using “new” examples from the held-out data sets (validation and test data sets) to estimate the model’s accuracy in classifying new data.
 To reduce the risk of issues such as over-fitting, the examples in the validation and test data sets should not be used to train the model.

 Most approaches that search through training data for empirical relationships tend to overfit the data, meaning that they can identify and exploit apparent relationships in the training data that do not hold in general.

 When a training set is continuously expanded with new data, then this is incremental learning.

+Simplified example of training a neural network in object detection: The network is trained by multiple images known to depict starfish and sea urchins, which are correlated with "nodes" representing visual features.
+Starfish match with a ringed texture and star outline, whereas most sea urchins match with a striped texture and oval shape.

+The resulting model contains weighted associations between visual features and output categories.
+Because one training image depicts a ring-textured sea urchin, the model also develops a weak association between ringed texture and sea urchin.